Nemenick/FCA_DeepNeuralNework-with-TensorFlow/Readme.txt

 files *.dat are our data.
 You can generate new data by yourself using conf_file_generator.py (it can be very slow).
 Some data are alredy provided attached.

-To install the needed libraries, run the commands contained in "Run_this_for_installing.ipynb".
+To install the needed libraries, run the commands contained in "Useful_libraries.ipynb".
 Follow the steps:
 -	select your virtual environment in VS Code, or PyCharm (or don't activate if you want to install the libraries globally);
 -	Run the commands in each cell.